bgins/elm-pages-blog/content/posts/learn-microtuning-web.md

 ![Moon Forge Main Control Panel](/images/blog/learn-microtuning-web/moon-forge-controls.png)

 What is EDO?
 EDO stands for equal divisions of the octave.
 12-EDO is another name for 12-tone equal temperament.
-EDO is the preferred terminology among many theorists because it more simply describes what the tuning is.
+EDO is the preferred terminology among many theorists because it more simply describes what a tuning is.

 In Moon Forge, you can set an arbitrary number of divisions of the octave by changing EDO.
 You can also set a base frequency and the MIDI note at that frequency to move a tuning up or down on your controller.

-Moon Forge gives you a simple way to explore EDO tunings, but there is a whole universe of tunings out there so lets move on!
+Moon Forge gives you a simple way to explore EDO tunings, but there is a whole universe of tunings out there, so let's move on!

 ## Leimma and Apotome

 [Leimma and Apotome](https://isartum.net/) are a pair of apps recently released by [Khyam Allami](https://khyamallami.com/) and [Counterpoint](https://ctpt.co/).

-[Leimma](https://isartum.net/leimma) is the best web app I have seen to date for exploring tunings.
+[Leimma](https://isartum.net/leimma) is the best web app I have seen to explore tunings.
 Creating tunings and playing with them is simple and intuitive.
 The steps are:

 1. Choose a base frequency
 2. Determine intervals